-At All Saints CE Primary School, all staff receive regular training to enable them to meet a range of SEND.
-Teachers and teaching assistants have regular generic training as part of staff meetings,
+At North Rigton Church of England Primary School, all staff receive regular training to enable them to meet a range of SEND.
+Teachers and teaching assistants have regular generic training as part of staff meetings, twilight sessions and training days, and specific external training to meet individual needs as necessary.